-Starting with Chrome 113, you can override HTTP response headers, or add a new one.
+Starting with Chrome 113 (and in other browsers like Edge), you can override HTTP response headers, or add a new one.
 This is handy as you can override e.g. some security headers for testing.
 The HTTP response header override will be applied before things like CSP are processed so you can modify the Content Security Policy for the page for example.

 When a security vulnerability is discovered in one of the PHP libraries you use, there are several options how you can learn about the bug before it's too late.
 I've written about PHP Security Advisories Database in one of my previous posts and how you can use it with Roave Security Advisories and a few other ways.
 However all of them require an extra package or a tool.

 Some time ago, I've change my Google password.
 That change logged me out of my Google account on my iPad so Photos, Chrome, and other apps were asking again for my password to log me back in.
 The only problem was that all I could see, was a blank page instead of the Google login form, or just

 -- (NSURLErrorDomain: -999) error.

 At the end of August, a critical security bug was discovered and immediately fixed in one of the popular PHP frameworks, Nette.
 Although the author of the framework, David Grudl, did everything possible, some did not learn about the bug in time and did not update their sites and web apps.
 Let me tell you a few tips not only for PHP, that will help you to know about similar problems as soon as possible.

 I'm organizing another round of my training, this time remotely.
 Afternoons, for half of the regular price.